sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema-custom/cp-aibus-dox-ui-schema-custom.md

     ><!-- border -->![Access](plan.png)

     >- And make sure you're assigned to the role collection: `Document_Information_Extraction_UI_Templates_Admin_trial` (or `Document_Information_Extraction_UI_Templates_Admin` if you're using the free tier option).
-For more details on how to assign role collections, see step 2 in the tutorial: [Use Trial to Subscribe to Document Information Extraction Trial UI](cp-aibus-dox-ui-sub), or step 3 in the tutorial: [Use Free Tier to Subscribe to Document Information Extraction UI](cp-aibus-dox-free-ui-sub).
+For more details about how to assign role collections, see step 2 in the tutorial: [Use Trial to Subscribe to Document Information Extraction Trial UI](cp-aibus-dox-ui-sub), or step 3 in the tutorial: [Use Free Tier to Subscribe to Document Information Extraction UI](cp-aibus-dox-free-ui-sub).

     ><!-- border -->![Access](roles.png)